 Grant in 2017

-Inteliclinic is an engineering studio that specializes in artificial intelligence technologies and biological signal processing systems.
-The company's flagship product, Neuroon, is a groundbreaking wearable mask that integrates advanced brain wave and pulse measurement technology with a sleeping mask, making it the first consumer device designed to analyze and enhance human sleep quality.
-With offices in Warsaw and San Francisco, Inteliclinic has gained international recognition as a startup focused on designing and producing innovative wearable devices.
-The company has received multiple accolades for its creativity and impact, including first place at the LeWeb contest in Paris in 2013 and at SXSW's ReleaseIt competition in 2016.
-Additionally, Inteliclinic was recognized as the best sleep startup in 2015 by HealthXL in collaboration with the Cleveland Clinic and was awarded the Best Health Startup by the Plug and Play accelerator program, receiving a $25,000 prize.
-In 2016, Neuroon was showcased in the Lufthansa FlyingLab, allowing passengers to experience its innovative features aimed at promoting better sleep.
+Inteliclinic is an engineering studio focused on artificial intelligence technologies and biological signal processing systems.
+The company is best known for its flagship product, the Neuroon, a groundbreaking wearable sleep mask that integrates advanced brain wave and pulse measurement technology to analyze and enhance sleep quality.
+With a presence in both Warsaw and San Francisco, Inteliclinic has gained recognition as an innovative startup and has participated in prestigious accelerator programs, including the Sky Deck accelerator at the University of California, Berkeley.
+The company has received numerous accolades for its innovation, including first place at the LeWeb contest in Paris and recognition as the best sleep startup in 2015 by HealthXL in collaboration with the Cleveland Clinic.
+Additionally, Inteliclinic was awarded the Best Health Startup by the Plug and Play accelerator program, further solidifying its reputation in the health tech sector.

 Eyesynth is an audiovisual system for the blind.
 It consists of a pair of glasses connected to a micro computer.
 The system records the surrounding environment in three dimensions.
 Then, the collected data is converted into understandable audio for the blind.